 There is also gender inequality in poverty.
-Monetary or multidimensional poverty rates are higher among women than among men.
-Poverty rates for female-headed households are also higher than those for male-headed households.
+Poverty rates for female-headed households are higher than those for male-headed households.
 The monetary poverty rate for female-headed households declined from 39% to 33% between 2005/06 and 2015/16, compared to a reduction from 30% to 26% for male-headed households (Ichwara et al. 2023).
 The rates in 2021 were again at the levels observed in 2005/06 (KHBS, 2023b: Table 5.1).
 Female-headed households are more likely to be poor than male-headed households, but the gender differences in households' probability of being poor diminished somewhat between 2005/06 and 2015/16, whereby literacy level and secondary and university education were major factors in explaining the narrowing of the gender gap in the poverty incidence (Ichwara et al., 2023).